christopherdurr/booknotes/fourthtransformation.md

 ## Chapter 5: The Main Event

-Chris Capossela, Microsoft CMO, declared in April 2016, two months after HoloLens started shipping, “We totally underestimated the commercial interest in this thing,”
+Chris Capossela, Microsoft CMO, declared in April 2016, two months after HoloLens started shipping, “We totally underestimated the commercial interest in this thing.”

 Two issues with AR headsets: